teamtreedyn/Binoculars/README.md

 __________________

-*We propose that in future version the notifications can be edited to appear at designated time intervals instead of at every use
+*We propose that in future version of Binoculars the GDPR notifications can be edited to appear at designated time intervals instead of at every use